Ba Maw: Academic career

 After graduating from Rangoon College in 1913, Ba Maw began working as a teacher at Rangoon Government High School and later at ABM school.
 In 1917, he got an MA from the University of Calcutta, and became the first English lecturer at Rangoon University where he worked for the next four years.

 Law career

 From the 1920s onwards, Ba Maw practiced law and dabbled in colonial-era Burmese politics.
 He achieved prominence in 1931 when he defended the rebel leader, Saya San.
 San had started a tax revolt in Burma in December 1930, which quickly grew into a more widespread rebellion against British rule.
 San was captured, tried, convicted and hanged.
 One of the presiding judges that tried San was another Burmese lawyer, Ba U.

 Ba Maw acted as the lead counsel for Saya San and other rebel leaders.
-According to Ba Maw, the government "...under the cloak of judicial trail, went on enforcing the law against thousands of villagers who knew nothing of that law, but only how they were unable to pay their taxes in time, and their homes and villages were wrecked..."
+According to Ba Maw, the government "...under the cloak of judicial trial, went on enforcing the law against thousands of villagers who knew nothing of that law, but only how they were unable to pay their taxes in time, and their homes and villages were wrecked..."